 Main illustration: Beena Mistry

-SMS has long been the whipping boy of the messaging world.
+SMS has long been seen as outdated in the messaging world.

 Compared to the latest breed of messaging apps, SMS can appear slow, expensive and full of unnecessary constraints.
 With WhatsApp now sending over 50% more messages every day than SMS, most argue that it’s only a matter of time before it’s killed off entirely.

 And yet in spite of the explosion of new messaging apps, SMS is proving itself as the cockroach of messaging formats.
 Every time we think it should die it reappears with a new use case.

 Of all the messaging interfaces, SMS is the most direct.
 No custom UI, no learning curve

 In the past year, SMS has been biting at the heels of how we interact with mobile apps and services, with very real advantages over other communication mediums.

 We’ve written extensively about the fact that users, and businesses, are slowly turning away from native apps, despite spending more time on mobile than ever before.